 In fact, a 1997 study conducted by Durham and Duke University Medical Centers involving women with mesothelioma found that more than half of them were victims of secondary asbestos exposure either from a parent, spouse or child working in asbestos-contaminated environments.

-Disability benefits such as health care or compensation may be available for honorably discharged vets who have an illness believed to be caused by asbestos exposure while serving in the military.
+Disability benefits such as health care or compensation may be available for veterans who have an illness believed to be caused by asbestos exposure while serving in the military.
 Spouses, dependent children or family caregivers of Veterans may be eligible for benefits as well.

 The VA decides these claims on a case-by-case basis.